POeticPotatoes/Truffle/README.md

 - `Required` - checks if a field is filled (not null or an empty string)
 - `MinValue` - checks if a value is above or equal to a minimum value
 - `MaxValue` - checks if a value is below or equal to a maximum value
+- `RegexValidation` - matches a field against a regular expression

 ## Enabling and Disabling Validation